 - Using a low aperture will blur the background.

 Trying out the photography tips

 We had ten minutes to try each activity, portraits, flatlays and still life.
 I didn’t get a chance to try portraits.
-Instead I used lighting creatively capturing the light shining though the glasses.
+Instead, I used lighting creatively capturing the light shining through the glasses.
 I also managed to do a couple of flatlays using the nibbles provided.
 It was fun trying out the different tips.
 You do need longer than ten minutes so I will need to practice at home.

 When we had finished we were asked to choose our best shot to be printed out using the printers supplied by Viking.
 The photographs were judged and the best one took home a printer.
 All the shortlisted photographs were fab and the overall winner deserved it.

 To finish the evening we were treated to a cocktail and a lovely spread of food from the Botanist.
 My cocktail is a raspberry disaronno sour.
 It comes in a teapot which gets poured out into a flowerpot with a great show of smoke.
 Very unusual and the perfect drink for a hot day.